privatebusiness88/ElectrumABC/CONTRIBUTING.md

 The Electrum ABC project welcomes contributors!

-This guide is intended to help developers contribute effectively to the project.
+This guide is intended to help developers and non-developers contribute effectively to the project.

 The development philosophy and communication channels are identical to the ones used by the Bitcoin-ABC project.
 Please read the relevant sections in